Faculty

 Professional Experience

-2022 – Present Associate Professor, Southern University of Science & Technology
+2022–Present Associate Professor, Department of Ocean Science and Engineering, Southern University of Science & Technology

-2021 – 2022 Assistant Professor, Southern University of Science & Technology
+2021–2022 Assistant Professor, Department of Ocean Science and Engineering, Southern University of Science & Technology

-2021 Postdoctoral Research Fellow, Earth and Planetary Sciences, Harvard University
+2021 Postdoctoral Fellow, Department of Earth and Planetary Sciences, Harvard University

-2020 Postdoctoral Research Fellow, Department Physical and Environmental Sciences, University of Toronto
+2020 Postdoctoral Fellow, Department of Physical and Environmental Sciences, University of Toronto

 Honors and Awards